Transparency in Supply Chains Act

 In compliance with the regulations of the California Transparency in Supply Chains Act (SB 657) and the UK Modern Slavery Act of 2015, the following document discloses our policies and actions relating to slavery and human trafficking in business and the supply chain.

 Delta Galil is a global apparel manufacturer doing business in California and in the UK.
-We provide a goods which, bring in annual, worldwide, "gross receipts" that exceed $100M, and has an annual turnover of £36M.
+We provide goods which, bring in annual, worldwide, "gross receipts" that exceed $100M, and have an annual turnover of £36M.
 We are a publicly traded company on the Tel Aviv Stock Exchange.
 A significant portion of our business involves manufacturing private label or licensed apparel for some of the world’s largest brands.
-In addition to this, we have 10 brands that we own, in which we sell to retailers across the globe.
+In addition to this, we have 11 owned brands, selling to retailers across the globe.
 The main focus of our compliance efforts revolves around meeting the high standards and expectations of the brands (customers) for which we produce.